raedahgroup/dcrdevdocs/start.md

 Trying to compare pow and pow/pos launches is hard b/c no pos component changes the consensus algorithm in a major way with pos, if someone buys up all the coins and just doesn't participate in the pos system, the chain could die airdrop created interest amongst a lot of ppl. ~2900 ppl registered.
 If you got your 282 dcr airdrop and just staked it all continuously, you'd have 1500+ dcr right now

+People had to confirm their emails, we vetted the list manually for fraud and various games.
+There were some pretty creative games played by malicious actors.